Whitney Houston's estate announces second annual Legacy of Love Gala with BeBe Winans, Kim Burrell

 “When I turned 50, Whitney gave me two celebrations — one in Ireland and one in London.
 I always tell everyone now that one of them was for her,” says Pat Houston, Whitney Houston’s sister-in-law and the executor of her estate.
 Houston died in February 2012 at age 48.
 “This year is Whitney at 60 — we’re all looking forward to being a part of the power of love in that room.”

-Houston founded the Whitney Houston Foundation for Children in 1989 with the goal of empowering youth, providing resources to unhoused children, giving out college scholarships, and raising funds for charities like the Children’s Defense Fund and St. Jude Children’s Research.
+Founded by the singer in 1989, the Whitney Houston Foundation for Children aims to empower youth, by providing resources to unhoused children, giving out college scholarships, and raising funds for charities like the Children’s Defense Fund and St. Jude Children’s Research.

 “We're going to auction off a beautiful lavender dress Dolly Parton wore when she sang ‘I Will Always Love You’ at Country Music Television's ‘100 Greatest Love Songs of Country Music’ special in 2004,” says Pat Houston.
 “This dress is particularly special because it's lavender, and lavender is Whitney's favorite color.”